bonfire-networks/ecto_sparkles/README.md

   |> Repo.all()
 ```

-As a bonus, `join_preload` automatically makes use of `reusable_join` so calling it multiple times for the same association has no ill effects.
+As a bonus, `join_preload` automatically makes use of `reusable_join`
+so calling it multiple times for the same association has no ill effects.

-## ReusableJoin Documentation
+## reusable_join Documentation

 The `reusable_join` macro is similar to `Ecto.Query.join/{4,5}`, but can be called multiple times
 with the same alias.